 Ready to improve your building's performance?
 New Jersey's Clean Energy Programs can help.
 Pick the program that works best for you.
 Incentive programs that may apply to this facility are identified in the Executive Summary.
-This section provides an overview of currently available in New Jersey's Clean Energy Programs.
+This section provides an overview of currently available New Jersey Clean Energy Programs.